- Student projects in LMIS1

 At LMIS1, we are expanding our capabilities in micro manufacturing of biomaterials using 3D printing.
 Melt electrowriting (MEW) is an electrohydrodynamic 3D printing technique which involves processing of polymer melts into micron sized fibers (5-100 µm) using high voltage as the driving force.
 The fibers can be deposited in a layer-by-layer manner to make 3D printed constructs.
 The 3D printing can be done in desired patterns to produce a wide range of mechanical properties.

-At the LMIS1, we are currently investigating a novel filament-based extrusion system, which has many advantages over the current standard due to the possibilities in processing a wider variety of polymers.3 A current gap is in the understanding of the jet and the influence of different parameters such as the nozzle diameter and extrusion rate on it and the resulting fibres.
-This student project will contribute to the understanding of how these different parameters interact and result in a printed fibre.
-This can allow for more control over the jet and the resulting structures for future applications.
+At LMIS1, we are currently investigating a novel filament-based extrusion system which has many advantages over the current standard due to the possibilities of processing a wider variety of polymers.3 A current gap is in the understanding of the influence of the printing geometry on drug uptake and release in aqueous media.
+This student project will contribute to the understanding of this by printing structures, loading them with (model) drugs and studying their release via spectroscopic methods.

-Figure 1 : (left) schematic showing the principles behind melt electrowriting (MEW), (right) scaffold printed with MEW.
+Figure 1 : (left) schematic showing the principles behind melt electrowriting (MEW), (right) release pattern from preliminary studies.

 Possible tasks: